1. SelectDirectory( Title, RootDir, DirSelected ) displays the standard Windows "Browse for Folder" dialog with a directory tree. The parameters are:

 change it to:

-Members of the DelphiLand Club can download SELECTFOLDER.ZIP, the fully commented source code files for this project.
-Have a look in our download section, under "Mini Tutorial Projects".
+You can download SELECTFOLDER.ZIP, the fully commented source code files for this project.

 TOP :: Source